Free Mortgage Assessment. Contact Today!!!

 A big group of people listening to a person speak in a classroom setting.

-Most first home buyer grants favour new builds over established homes.
+Most QLD first home grants favour new builds over established homes.
 Consider buying a newly built home or a house and land package.
 Existing homes may qualify for concessions, but not all grants apply.
 Many schemes have strict timeframes for eligibility.
 Signing your contract within the right period can be the difference between thousands gained and lost.

 Understand the Availability

 In order to get the most out of government grants, it’s important to understand what is available in the city.
-Some schemes are run by the Queensland Government, like the FHOG and the upcoming Boost to Buy.
+Some schemes are run by the Queensland Government, like the FHOG and the QLD Government’s Boost to Buy.
 Others are federal programs, such as the Help to Buy and Home Guarantee Scheme.
 Each scheme has its own set of rules, eligibility criteria and application process.
 It’s important to check the eligibility specific to your location and situation so you don’t miss out.

 Read: Understanding Debt to Income Ratio in Australia.